19 Apple Tree Varieties That’ll Knock Your Socks Off

 Make sure you’re planting trees that’ll grow in your zone, and also share a neighboring flowering group.
 And of course, make sure you’re picking the right apple for your needs.

-A close up horizontal image of two blush red and green apples growing on a branch with green leaves.
+A close up horizontal image of three blush red and green apples growing on a branch with green leaves.

 Please leave your comments, questions, suggestions, and requests in the comments – they’re always appreciated!